 Timeline: Varies; allow your references about 1 month to submit their letters of reference

-Step 3: If a faculty member has agreed to serve as your major professor, then your application will be sent to the Graduate Program Committee for final approval.
+Step 3: If a faculty member has agreed to serve as your major professor, then your application will be reviewed for completion and minimum requirements.

 Step 4: The Graduate Program Coordinator will submit the final application decision to the OSU Graduate School.
 Students will hear from the OSU Graduate School (not directly from the Department of Animal and Rangeland Sciences) whether they have been accepted to study in the Department of Animal and Rangeland Sciences.